PaoloKa/VapeBot/README.md

 askrobin -> kan je vragen stellen aan mij :) coinflip -> flips a coin for you. addresponse -> Create a custom response. responses -> Lists all the current responses in the server.
+The bot will react whenever he sees the occurence of the word you entered.
 ## Setup
 Second create a config.json in the main folder and make it look like this
 ```json